 If you are interested in volunteering at the State History Museum, the Museum Store, State Capital Museum or the Research Center, please contact Jane Archer, Volunteer Coordinator, at email@example.com.
-Although we do not have any immediate openings, we'd be happy to talk to you about your interests and what possibilities may open up for your involvement.

 Benefits of Volunteering